faoziyarisma/tect-test-front-end/README.md

 Make sure you've installed **Git**, **Docker** and **docker-compose** on your local machine

 ### Step to run
-1. Clone this repository git clone https://github.com/faoziyarisma/tech-test-back-end.git
+1. Clone this repository git clone https://github.com/faoziyarisma/tech-test-front-end.git

-2. Change working directory to the project `cd tech-test-back-end`
+2. Change working directory to the project `cd tech-test-front-end`

 3. Start the service with docker-compose `docker-compose up -d`